MahShaaban/pcr/README.md

 The output of `pcr_analyze` is explained in the documnetation of the function `?pcr_analyze` and the method it calls `?pcr_ddct`.
 Briefly, the input includes the CT value of c-myc `normalized` to the control GAPDH, The `calibrated` value of c-myc in the kidney relative to the brain samples and the final `relative_expression` of c-myc.
 In addition, an `error` term and a `lower` and `upper` intervals are provided.

-The previous analysis makes a few assumpitons.
+The previous analysis makes a few assumptions.
 One of which is a perfect amplification efficiency of the PCR reation.
 To assess the validity of this assumption, `pcr_assess` provides a method called `efficiency`.
 The input `data.frame` is the CT values of c-myc and GAPDH at different input amounts/dilutions.

 ```r
 ## locate and read data